shantos04/github-final-project/README.md

-A detailed README for a Simple Interest Calculator template typically outlines how to calculate interest ( ) using user-inputted values for Principal (
-), Rate (
-), and Time (
-).
-These templates are designed for quick financial assessments, such as calculating interest on savings or loans.
-Arc Education
-Arc Education

-Here is a detailed breakdown of the components found in a typical Simple Interest Calculator README:
 1. Project Overview
 Purpose: A tool to compute the interest earned or paid on an initial sum (principal) over a specific time period without compounding.
 Formula Used: